integrii/flaggy/README.md

 # Recommended Program Structure

-Best practice when using flaggy flaggy includes setting your program's name, description, and version (at build time).
+Best practice when using flaggy includes setting your program's name, description, and version (at build time).

 ```go
 package main